 If you want to sacrifice more than 50% of your salary into your West State Super account, the WA State Government requires you to get financial advice to help you make an informed decision.

 See our range of services and tools to help you manage your super.

 1 If you are a high income earner whose adjusted taxable income and low tax contributions exceed $250,000 then you may be liable for Division 293 tax.
 It applies to both GESB Super and West State Super members.

-5 West State Super is an untaxed fund and generally no contributions tax is applied.
-Instead, there is a lifetime limit (referred to as an untaxed plan cap) of $1.480 million per super fund for the 2018/19 financial year (indexed annually) which applies to the untaxed benefit.
-This is the amount of taxable component - untaxed element that can be paid or rolled over to a taxed fund and still be subject to concessional tax treatment.
+4 West State Super is an untaxed fund and generally no contributions tax is applied.
+Instead, there is a lifetime limit (referred to as an untaxed plan cap) of $1.615 million per super fund for the 2021/22 financial year (indexed annually) which applies to the untaxed element of your benefit.
+The lifetime limit represents the amount that can be paid as a lump sum or rolled over to a tax fund and still be subject to concessional tax treatment.

 - Find out more about financial advice